SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 * [Behaviour Driven Testing - Wikipedia](http://en.wikipedia.org/wiki/Behavior-driven_development)
 * [Test Driven Development - Wikipedia](http://en.wikipedia.org/wiki/Test-driven_development)

+## Kaizen

+We’re constantly changing and improving how we get things done in the codebase.
+Often times that means ***this*** documentation falls behind our actual process.
+Please fork it and update it!

+Additionally, if you can identify an area where we could better handle a process, bring the issue to the table and we figure out how to keep things running smoothly for everyone.

 ## [Reference](https://github.com/alexsomeoddpilot/Someoddpilot-Coding-Style/blob/master/books.md)

 We have tons of books on programming.
 Talk to me and I'll find what you're looking for.